Combining Different V1 Brain Model Variants to Improve Robustness to Image Corruptions in CNNs

 \section{Introduction}

-Over the past decade, convolutional neural networks (CNNs) not only dominated several computer vision applications but also surpassed human visual abilities in specific domains such as object classification \cite{Krizhevsky2012, szegedy_going_2015, simonyan_very_2015, he_deep_2016}.
-However, unlike humans, CNNs show a striking lack of robustness: CNNs are vulnerable to extremely small perturbations explicitly optimized to fool them, usually know as adversarial attacks \cite{szegedy_intriguing_2014, carlini_evaluating_2019, brendel_accurate_2019}; and, perhaps more relevant for real-world applications, they struggle to recognize objects in images corrupted with different types of common noise patterns \cite{dodge_study_2017, geirhos_generalisation_2018, hendrycks_benchmarking_2019}.
-Interestingly, these two perturbation types expose different aspects of robustness: models designed to better withstand one usually fail to generalize to the other \cite{rusak_simple_2020, dapello_simulating_2020}.
+Recently, convolutional neural networks (CNNs) have not only dominated several computer vision applications \cite{Krizhevsky2012, szegedy_going_2015, simonyan_very_2015} but have also surpassed human visual abilities in specific domains such as object classification \cite{he_deep_2016}.
+However, unlike humans, CNNs show a striking lack of robustness: they are vulnerable to small perturbations optimized to fool them (adversarial attacks) \cite{szegedy_intriguing_2014, carlini_evaluating_2019, brendel_accurate_2019}; and, perhaps more relevant for real-world applications, they struggle to recognize objects in images corrupted with common noise patterns \cite{dodge_study_2017, geirhos_generalisation_2018, hendrycks_benchmarking_2019}.
+These two perturbation types expose different aspects of robustness: models designed to better withstand one usually fail to generalize to the other \cite{rusak_simple_2020, dapello_simulating_2020}.

-Recently, Dapello, Marques et al. observed that models that were more robust to white box attacks also had early stages that better predicted neuronal responses in the macaque primary visual cortex (V1) \cite{dapello_simulating_2020}.
-Inspired by this, the authors developed a novel class of hybrid CNNs, containing a model of primate V1 as the front-end, followed by a trainable standard CNN architecture back-end.
-This new model family, the VOneNet, was substantially more robust to adversarial attacks than the corresponding base-models and rivaled considerably more computationally expensive methods such as adversarial training.
+Recently, Dapello, Marques et al. observed that models that were more robust to adversarial attacks had early stages that better predicted neuronal responses in the macaque primary visual cortex (V1) \cite{dapello_simulating_2020}.
+Inspired by this, the authors developed a novel hybrid CNN, containing a model of V1 as the front-end, followed by a trainable standard architecture back-end.
+This new model, the VOneNet, was substantially more robust to adversarial attacks than the corresponding base-models and rivaled more computationally expensive methods such as adversarial training.